english language skills

 In short, try to be more observant, attentive and patient whenever you’re listening.

-There’s a lot to remember when you’re learning a new language.
-Memory games can help you remember important things by making the learning process fun!
+There’s a lot to remember when you’re learning a new language and playing games in English can help.
+Memory games in particular can help you remember important things by making the learning process fun!

 For example, if you’re learning a list of words related to food, you can have a friend read out that list while you pay careful attention.
 Then, see how many items from the list you can remember—and gain a point for each correct item.